 Prior to 1999, Science and Resource Management division offices were housed in various locations on South Rim, including the back portion of the park's clinic building, a trailer behind the clinic, and the second floor of the historic railroad depot.
-In 1999, a new Facilities Management Division (FMD) complex was constructed on Shuttle Bus Drive and FMD staff and functions were moved from its location in the building complex known as the Mission 66 maintenance yard.
+In 1999, consistent with the GMP decision to move NPS functions out of the building complex known as the Mission 66 maintenance yard, a new Facilities Management Division (FMD) complex was constructed on Shuttle Bus Drive and FMD staff and functions were moved from the Mission 66 yard location.
 In 2004, the park built a new Emergency Management Services (EMS) facility and all NPS EMS personnel were moved into office spaces adjacent to and near the clinic that had, until that time, been occupied by SRM personnel.

-SRM offices and functions have gradually moved to the Mission 66 maintenance yard that previously housed FMD.
-Maintenance shops and offices have been upgraded to accommodate SRM staff, but this location provides less than optimal working conditions; primary concerns include safety, poor access for visitors and researchers, and potential future plans for these buildings.
+Despite the GMP direction to turn the Mission 66 maintenance yard area over to park concessions operations, SRM offices and functions have gradually moved into the areas that previously housed FMD.
+Maintenance shops and offices have been upgraded to accommodate SRM staff, but this location provides less than optimal working conditions; primary concerns include inadequate facilities, poor access for visitors and researchers, and future plans for these buildings.